- Overview of the CUSTOM or MATRIX manager roles.

-- If multiple people all have the same invalid matrix or custom manager username in these columns then large groups could be impacted.
+- If multiple people all have the same invalid matrix or custom manager USERID's in these columns then large groups could be impacted.

 Any queries in relation to forms/route mapping should be routed to your Partner or by opening an incident with the Performance Management team using the component LOD-SF-PM

 2087507 - Data Imports & Exports: Matrix Manager and Custom Manager Import - Displaying Matrix & Custom Manager Relationships

 2087940 - Explanation of User Roles (E, EM, EMM, EX etc.) and How Roles are Used in Forms & Routing Maps and all Modules - BizX Platform

 Matrix Manager, Custom Manager, Role, Relationship, , KBA , sf data import files , LOD-SF-PLT , Foundational Capabilities & Tools , LOD-SF-EC , Employee Central , LOD-SF-EP , Employee Profile , How To